- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To minimize data loss risks, it is recommended to enforce strong password policies, change default credentials, enable multi-factor authentication, implement account lockout policies, regularly review user access controls, and ensure proper audit logs and monitoring are in place.

-Although NAS N1200 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N1200 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -